Menu

 Diabetes and DUI are complicated legal and medical issues.
 If you have diabetes and are arrested for DUI, you may have a defense.
 Especially if you took a breath test and blew over the legal limit.
-Contact our experienced Trinity DUI defense attorneys to discuss your defenses.
-Most people think breath tests are accurate.
-Breath tests are not always accurate, especially if you have certain medical conditions.
-Diabetes can significantly affect the accuracy of the breath test results.
-Two diabetic syndromes can affect the breath test results.
+Contact our

 Hyperglycemia (When a diabetic’s blood sugar drops too low, they can enter a state called hypoglycemia.)
 The condition can be caused by any number of factors, including skipping a meal.
-Hypoglycemia can cause
+Hypoglycemia can cause - slurred speech

 - stumbling